Sahil-Shadwal/laravel-dev-demo/README.md

 ## Notes

 -   blade is laravel templating engine
--   view is a representation of the user interface that is typically rendered as HTML
+-   view is a representation of the user interface that is typically rendered as HTML\
+-   {{$slot}} // blade helper which directly translates to php echo and whatever the name of variable